 NASCAR Basic Rules For Kids

-NASCAR is a sport where race cars compete against each other.
+NASCAR is a sport where drivers in race cars compete against each other.

-Most races are held in large, oval stadium tracks called raceways, typically measuring a few miles in length.
+Most races are held on large oval tracks called speedways, typically measuring around 1.5 miles in length.

-In order to finish quickly, each driver must avoid crashing.
+In order to finish the race in a good position, drivers must avoid crashing.

-Crashes occur if a car or group of cars bump into one another as a result of a technical malfunction by a car, or a mental mistake by one or more drivers.
+Crashes occur if a car or group of cars bump into one another as a result of a technical malfunction by a car or a mistake by one or more drivers.

 To avoid crashes by getting fresh tires, and to fill up their fuel tanks, drivers must make occasional pit stops.

-A pit stop is a small period of time during a race when a racecar driver takes a small break and allows work to be done on their car, such as changing tires and adding fuel.
+A pit stop is a small period of time during a race when a race car driver leaves the track and allows work to be done on their car, such as changing tires and adding fuel.